rachedkko/jabref/README.md

 rebuilt the trust we had in our team since everyone was on time with their tasks.

-Optional (point 6): How would you put your work in context with best software engineering practice?

 ## P+

 Finally, here are the points we've achieved for P+ :

-- Point 2 : Updates in the source are put into context with the overall software architecture and discussed, relating them to design patterns and/or refactoring patterns.
+#### Point 2 : Updates in the source are put into context with the overall software architecture and discussed, relating them to design patterns and/or refactoring patterns.

 In the case of the point 2 : we will take the example of our shutdown implementation :
 We added an empty close method in the `EntryEditorTab.java` which is the parent class of `LatexCitationsTab.java`.